mendsalbert/supplyguard/README.md

 ### Configuration

-The chain ID should be 1029.
+The chain ID should be a number eg 1029.
 If you have a localhost rpc set up, you may need to overwrite it.

-To deploy to BTTC test or main networks, update the configurations located in hardhat.config.js to use a private key and, optionally, deploy to a private RPC like Infura.
+To deploy to a test or main networks, update the configurations located in hardhat.config.js to use a private key and, optionally, deploy to a private RPC like Infura.

 ```Bash
 require('@nomiclabs/hardhat-waffle');